jupiter126/Linux_Custom_Control_Device/README.md

 - Certainly many more bugs :p

-U S A G E
+# U S A G E

-I use this script mostly as a shortcut for common system administration, rather than as a gaming keyboard, I thus appreciate the possibility to cancel some strikes before they are executed.
-This is why I set the cron on a 15 seconds rather than per second.
-If you plan to uss the "Reactivity Boost" option

-use "crontab -e" to add a job to cron (this script)
-Example:
-* * * * * /home/yourhome/K90_linux/K90_script.sh
-This runs the /home/yourhome/K90_linux/K90_script.sh script every minute
-NB: This should be done as root, else getscancodes will not have sufficient rights to access /dev/input/event[XX]
-- Modified getscancodes outputs the codes from /dev/input/event[XX] in a text file
-- Every time the script is run (cron)
-	- Checks the last line of text file
-	- For the associated key, parse the $isrunning and $confirm vars
-	- If conditions are met, launch corresponding script
+./getscancodes /dev/event/inputXX

-Options
+# Options

-K90_script.sh create ProfileName : Create a blank profile named "ProfileName" (avoid spaces and special characters in profile name)
+./LCCD_core.sh create ProfileName : Create a blank profile named "ProfileName" (avoid spaces and special characters in profile name)

-K90_script.sh switch : Switch to next profile (we're not limited to 3 profiles, so create an extra profile rather than editing the blank one.)
+./LCCD_core.sh switch : Switch to next profile (we're not limited to 3 profiles, so create an extra profile rather than editing the blank one.)

-REACTIVITY BOOST

-As long as getscancodes is not rewritten for real time usage, I rely on the "delay" variable at the start of the layout.
-For a layout used for a game, consider lowering the delay to enhance responsivity (consider delay=1)